 - How to Get Around Dickinson, North Dakota

 - Most significant landmark: Patterson Lake Recreational Area

 - Best park: Theodore Roosevelt National Park

-- Best nightlife: Esquire Club
+- Nightlife: Esquire Club

 Things to Do in Dickinson, North Dakota

-As we’ve mentioned, it’s hard to exhaust all the good things Dickinson city offers.
-However, to make your trip nice and memorable, check out some of the most fantastic places to visit or things to do while there.
+To make your trip nice and memorable, check out some of the most fantastic places to visit or things to do while there.